 Find the information you need on health conditions, natural health products, healthy living, and more in our comprehensive, clinically reviewed library.

-The flu is a respiratory (i.e., nose, throat, and lung) infection that can be caused by a variety of influenza viruses.
+The flu is a respiratory (i.e., nose, throat, and lung) infection that can be caused by influenza viruses.
 Many people use the word "flu" when they actually have a cold.
 Although the common cold is also caused by viruses, the flu and common cold differ in several ways.

-Most people who get the flu will recover within 1 to 2 weeks, but some people are at risk of developing complications such as pneumonia.
-On average, about 3,500 Canadians die each year from complications of influenza, and over 12,000 are hospitalized.
+In North America, flu almost always strikes between October and April.
+Most people who get the flu will recover within 7 to 10 days, but some people are at risk of developing complications such as pneumonia.
+On average, about 3,500 people in Canada die each year from complications of influenza, and about 12,000 people with the flu are hospitalized.
 Most of these people have other medical conditions, are seniors, or are very young children.

-Flu virus can live on some surfaces for up to 24 hours.
-This means that, in some cases, the flu can be spread when someone touches a surface (e.g., doorknobs, countertops, telephones) that has the virus on it and then touches their nose, mouth, or eyes.
+The flu can also be spread when someone touches a surface (e.g., doorknobs, countertops, telephones) that has the virus on it and then touches his or her nose, mouth, or eyes.
 The flu is most easily spread in crowded places such as schools and offices.

-Type A influenza poses the most serious problems for humans and causes 95% of cases.
-Strains of this type have also been found in birds, horses, pigs, seals, whales, and ferrets.
+There are three types of influenza viruses: A, B, and C. Influenza A and B are associated with seasonal influenza and most outbreaks of the flu.
+Influenza C is rarer and does not usually cause outbreaks.
+Type A influenza poses the most serious problems for humans.
+Strains of this type have also been found in birds, pigs, and other animals.
 Viruses that affect two different species sometimes combine and mix-and-match genetic information to create a new strain that nobody is immune to and for which no vaccine has been prepared.

 Symptoms and Complications